tatumamckinnis/DNA/README.md

 Push your code to Git.
 Do this often.
 Once you have run and tested your completed program locally:

 1. Submit your code on gradescope to the autograder.
 2. Submit a PDF to Gradescope in the separate P3: Analysis assignment.
+Be sure to mark pages for the questions as explained in the [gradescope documentation here](https://help.gradescope.com/article/ccbpppziu9-student-submit-work#submitting_a_pdf).
 3. Complete the [reflect form linked here](TODO).

 If you worked with a partner, you and your partner will submit **together for the code and analysis** but **separately for the reflect.** Refer to [this document](https://docs.google.com/document/d/e/2PACX-1vREK5ajnfEAk3FKjkoKR1wFtVAAEN3hGYwNipZbcbBCnWodkY2UI1lp856fz0ZFbxQ3yLPkotZ0U1U1/pub) for submitting to Gradescope with a partner.